 If heterogeneity is the main source poverty persistence, long term policies that address those characteristics will lead to better outcome.
 If persistent poverty is explained by the true state dependent (poverty induced effect), short run policy would be the most effective and it includes cash transfer program such as safety nets, and aid in the form of consumption goods such as wheat (Faye et al,2011).
-Thus, policies that reduce current poverty will also reduce future poverty, leading to lower poverty in the steady state.
+Other things remain constant, if current poverty is mainly affected by the poverty in the previous year, then we call it state dependent poverty and thus, policies that aim to reduce just current poverty are more likely to reduce future poverty, leading to lower poverty in the steady state.
+On the contrary, if there are idiosyncratic shocks, they can cause people to fall into poverty today and people are less likely to move out of their poverty tomorrow.
+But it is an empirical issue whether lagged poverty is statistically significant or not.
+We find that it is significant in our studies, and it implies that short term negative or positive shocks determines poverty.
 Thus, if true state dependent is more important than heterogeneity, then the relevant policy would be to prevent individuals from falling into poverty in the first place.
 Once they are in poverty, it is of difficult for them to leave that state irregardless of what their initial characteristics would be (Nilsson,2012).
 The objective of the paper is therefore to determine the amount of true state dependence in the overall poverty persistence.